Why gaining experience is important

 Local summer schools

-A summer school is a course that is run by a university for a week or two during the summer school holidays.
-These are often residential, with pupils staying in student accommodation on campus.
-They typically offer intensive tuition in a certain subject, combined with extracurricular activities.
+A summer school is a course that is run by a university for one or two weeks during the summer school holidays.
+These are often residential, with learners staying in student accommodation on campus.
+They typically offer intensive tuition on a certain subject, combined with extracurricular activities.

 There are many benefits to attending summer schools, including: